KNMILLS/dcon/gdd.md

 ### 1. **Game Concept**

 An ultra‑realistic remote operations simulation: you authenticate into a deep‑space link and assume control of a probe‑borne drone that touched down inside a derelict space station.
 Through a degraded, sensor‑driven video feed, you explore, salvage, and survive.
-The experience is intentionally diegetic, systems‑first, and inspired by DUSKERS: creative problem‑solving under incomplete information, accumulating capability by finding/claiming additional drones and installing upgrades—while a hostile station ecosystem pushes back.
+The experience is intentionally diegetic, systems‑first, and inspired by DUSKERS: creative problem‑solving under incomplete information, accumulating capability by upgrading a single drone—the drone is the character—while a hostile station ecosystem pushes back.
 There’s no conventional save—sessions are ephemeral to heighten tension and immersion.

 **Key Hooks:**